5 Sept 2017

 There is no specific labelling requirement on goods in general, but food labels have to contain product and brand names, production and expiry dates, country of origin, name of the manufacturer, net weight in metric units, and a list of ingredients and additives in descending order of proportion.
 All fats and oils used as ingredients must be specifically identified on the label.
 Labels should be in Arabic, or both Arabic and English.

 The tie between the UAE and its fellow members of the GCC is strong.
 In November 1999, the GCC formed a customs union, which took effect from 1 January 2003.
-The accord establishes a single tariff of 5% on more than 1,500 imported items from non-member countries.
+The accord establishes a single tariff of 5% for most goods imported from non-member countries.
 It also provides a list of other essential items that can be imported duty-free.
 Under the accord, goods imported into the GCC area can be freely transported subsequently throughout the region without paying additional tariffs.

-The UAE has concluded double taxation agreement (DTAs) with a number of countries/territories including the Chinese mainland.
-On the heels of concluding a Comprehensive Double Taxation Agreement with Hong Kong in 2014, the UAE is negotiating with Hong Kong on an Investment Promotion and Protection Agreement (IPPA).
+The UAE has concluded double taxation agreement (DTAs) with a number of countries/territories including China.
+On the heels of concluding a Comprehensive Double Taxation Agreement with Hong Kong in 2014, negotiation of an Investment Promotion and Protection Agreement (IPPA) was also concluded in 2016.

 The UAE’s Involvement in Hong Kong’s Economy